chaitanya-natani/sample/README.md

 Congratulations on your new Dell EMC purchase!

-Your purchase and use of this Dell EMC product is subject to and governed by the Dell EMC Commercial Terms of Sale, unless you have a separate written agreement with Dell EMC that specifically applies to your order, and the End User License Agreement (E-EULA), <span class="hljs-built_in">which</span> are each presented below <span class="hljs-keyword">in</span> the following order:
+Your purchase and use of this Dell EMC product is subject to and governed by the Dell EMC Commercial Terms of Sale, unless you have a separate written agreement with Dell EMC that specifically applies to your order, and the End User License Agreement (E-EULA), which are each presented below in the following order:

 *       Commercial Terms of Sale
 *       End User License Agreement (E-EULA)

-The Commercial Terms of Sale <span class="hljs-keyword">for</span> the United States are presented below and are also available online at the website below that corresponds to the country <span class="hljs-keyword">in</span> <span class="hljs-built_in">which</span> this product was purchased.
+The Commercial Terms of Sale for the United States are presented below and are also available online at the website below that corresponds to the country in which this product was purchased.

-By the act of clicking <span class="hljs-string">"I accept,"</span> you agree (or re-affirm your agreement to) the foregoing terms and conditions.
-To the extent that Dell Inc. or any Dell Inc. direct or indirect subsidiary (<span class="hljs-string">"Dell"</span>) is deemed under applicable law to have accepted an offer by you: (a) Dell hereby objects to and rejects all additional or inconsistent terms that may be contained <span class="hljs-keyword">in</span> any purchase order or other documentation submitted by you <span class="hljs-keyword">in</span> connection with your order; and (b)
+By the act of clicking "I accept," you agree (or re-affirm your agreement to) the foregoing terms and conditions.
+To the extent that Dell Inc. or any Dell Inc.'s direct or indirect subsidiary ("Dell") is deemed under applicable law to have accepted an offer by you: (a) Dell hereby objects to and rejects all additional or inconsistent terms that may be contained in any purchase order or other documentation submitted by you in connection with your order; and (b) --More--(2%)
---More--(<span class="hljs-number">2</span>%)